 A grade of C is the minimum passing grade for Clinical Nursing Courses.
-The final course grade with the exception of NUR 1800 is determined by 60% of exam grades, 30% of the final exam grade and 10% ATI participation/testing.
-NUR 1800 is determined by 64% of exam grades, 30% of final exam and 6% ATI participation/testing.
+NUR 1800 is determined by 66% of exam grades, 34% of final exam.
+Active participation in ATI assignments is a requirement of this course and will account for a Pass/Fall (P/F) course grade.
 All written assignments are pass/fail.
 Clinical and laboratory performance is evaluated as Satisfactory (S) or Unsatisfactory (U).
 Performance that has been designated as "U" at the end of the course will result in failure of the course (F) regardless of the theory grade.
-Students must pass both the theory and Clinical Components of the courses in order to receive a passing grade for the course.
+Grading for all subsequent course will be posted in course syllabi.
+Students must pass both the theory and clinical components of the courses in order to receive a passing grade for the course.

 There will be no individual exam reviews with faculty members and there will be no group exam review at the end of the exam.
+Student may meet with their individual faculty members to discuss their strengths and weakness but not to review specific exam questions.